rasheedja/PropaFP/README.md

 ## Requirements

-All PropaFP executables require the [FPTaylor v0.9.3](https://github.com/soarlab/FPTaylor/releases/tag/v0.9.3) executable in your $PATH.
+All PropaFP executables require the [FPTaylor v0.9.4](https://github.com/soarlab/FPTaylor/tree/efbbc83970fe3c9f4cb33fafbbe1050dd18749cd) executable in $PATH.

-The 'propafp-run-$prover' executables require you to have $prover installed (but not necessarily in your $PATH).
+The 'propafp-run-$prover' executables require the $prover to be installed (but not necessarily in $PATH).

 To build PropaFP, we recommend [Stack](https://docs.haskellstack.org/en/stable/README/).
 We have built PropaFP with Stack version 2.7.5.